JonathanTIngram/DiscordBotNodeJS/README.md

 Simple and easy way to setup a discord bot using NodeJS

-Bare bones skeloton for a Discord Bot
+Bare bones skeleton for a Discord Bot